The Freecycle Network: UK breakaway

 During 2009, there were conflicts between the UK's independent association of TFN moderators and the organization's founders over the UK-based TFN groups' lack of freedom to develop local initiatives and features and their treatment of volunteer group owners and moderators.
 This resulted in the dismissal of at least 20 local group owners and moderators, who were replaced with new local TFN volunteers.
 Many owners of UK-based TFN groups formed a new independent association, Freegle.
 TFN continued in the UK, with both groups present in many areas.
 In February 2015, TFN UK claimed to have 592 groups with 4,345,095 members.

+Payment to Founder

+Based on the latest IRS 990s, the Freecycle founder receives an annual payment of £83,569 per year while the other listed officers are not compensated.

+Current 990 Forms (up to 2023) are available through a search of the IRS Tax Exempt Organization Search tool.